radixsh/quartz/README.md

   dedicated repo is now dead and gone in favor of Qubitz.
 - `find [any role here]`: Print a list of everyone with a given role.
 This functionality was ported from Amicitia.
+- `play [any YouTube search term here]`: Find a song on YouTube and play its audio in vc.
+- `queue`: View song queue.
+- `now_playing`: View currently playing song.
+- `stop`: Clear queue and disconnect from vc.

 ## Technologies
 - [discord.py](https://discordpy.readthedocs.io/en/latest/index.html)